immcantation/immcantation/docs/tutorials/tutorials.rst

     :align: left

-For information on how to process 10x Genomics VDJ data to be analyzed with Immcantation, we offer the introductory tutorial `10x Genomics V(D)J Sequence Analysis with Immcantation Tutorial <https://bitbucket.org/kleinstein/immcantation/src/master/training/10x_tutorial.ipynb?viewer=nbviewer>`_.
-It is available as a Jupyter notebook (`10x_tutorial.ipynb`) in the `Immcantation repository <https://bitbucket.org/kleinstein/immcantation/src/master/training>`_.
+For information on how to process 10x Genomics VDJ data to be analyzed with Immcantation, we offer the introductory tutorial *10x Genomics V(D)J Sequence Analysis with Immcantation*.
+It is available as a Jupyter notebook (`10x_tutorial.ipynb <https://bitbucket.org/kleinstein/immcantation/src/master/training>`_) in the Immcantation repository.

 .. admonition:: Tutorial